JivkoSp/Drahten/Docs/design-user-service.md

 * **JWT Authentication & Authorization** - A layer for authentication and authorization, requiring JWT tokens to authenticate the party/entity requesting access to protected resources from the User Service API;
 * **PostgreSQL Database** - A database for storing information from the User Service;
 * **Logging** - Used for capturing information about various events in the User Service.
 This information is sent to the Log Collection Service.

+## A diagram describing the tables of the User Service database, the relationships between them, and the information they represent.